-Irving Berlin and Ellin Mackay put aside their differences in culture, background and age to form one of the best-known, enduring and loving relationships in New York social history.
+Irving Berlin and Ellin Mackay put aside their differences in culture, background, and age to form one of the best-known, enduring and loving relationships in New York social history.
 At the same time, the stories of the Berlin and Mackay families, which both started with brave immigrants taking a chance in America, are not so different as they first appear.

 Their whirlwind romance caused a media feeding frenzy on both coasts and extended as far as Europe, keeping the paparazzi in flashbulbs for over a year.
 Their semi-clandestine affair was aided by several unlikely sources, from the bride’s estranged mother to the Prince of Wales.
 They evaded the ever-present press by eloping to New York’s City Hall on January 4, 1926, not using his chauffeured Minerva limousine, which was constantly followed, but by taking the subway – a first for the young heiress.
-Their ten-minute wedding ceremony led to years of controversy for the couple, who ultimately became one of the great love and success stories of the twentieth century.
-Their love endured for sixty-two years, ending only in 1988 with the death of Ellin Mackay, wife of Irving Berlin.
+Their 10-minute wedding ceremony led to years of controversy for the couple, who ultimately became one of the great love and success stories of the twentieth century.
+Their love endured for 62 years, ending only in 1988 with the death of Ellin Mackay, wife of Irving Berlin.

 Many parallels can be found in the widely differing histories of the Mackay and Berlin families, especially between those of Irving Berlin and John Mackay, Ellin’s grandfather.
-Both started out in similar circumstances, in abject poverty in nineteenth century Europe.
+Both started out in similar circumstances, in abject poverty in 19th-century Europe.
 John Mackay was born on November 28, 1831, a product of the slums of Dublin, Ireland, about as humble a beginning as one could imagine at the time.
 Approximately sixty years later, in a very different but equally impoverished part of Europe, six-year-old Irving Berlin (then called Israel Baline) watched the only home he had ever known, located in the Jewish ghetto, burn to the ground at the hands of the Russian Cossacks.
-The Baline family: father, mother and seven children fled with only the clothes on their backs.
+The Baline family: father, mother, and seven children fled with only the clothes on their backs.
 They miraculously wound their way through Europe and finally landed in New York City.
 In 1840, at age nine, John Mackay also immigrated with his parents and a sister to New York City.
 Mackay pére died shortly thereafter, plunging the remaining family members into extreme poverty.

 As a child, John Mackay sold newspapers to help support his mother and sister.
 As soon as he was old enough to work, he got a job in a shipyard, but at age twenty he left for California to try his luck in gold mining.
 Similarly, Irving Berlin lost his father, a cantor, at a young age.
 As the oldest boy in the family he also first sold newspapers but then left school and took a job as a singing waiter at Mike Salter’s Chinatown bar to support his mother and siblings.
 There he co-wrote, with another singing waiter, his first song – “Marie From Sunny Italy.”